 Wouldn’t it be wonderful if we could change our personalities at will?
 We could reduce conflict, increase communication, and improve productivity with little effort, in this magical scenario.

 As employers, in addition to the above, wouldn’t it be grand if we could seamlessly coach our employees to achieve greater career success by changing their styles of behavior?

 Sometimes individuals naturally evolve over the years to become more effective in their work and personal lives.
 And sometimes we are able to help individuals consciously develop the characteristics they need in a given job.
 However, certain traits are easier to change than others.

 Researchers have identified five characteristics that largely govern how our personalities function.
-These “big five” factors are generally believed to be fairly constant throughout our lives and may be attributed to genetics as well as environment.
+These “big five” factors are generally believed to be fairly constant throughout our lives and may be attributed to genetics as well as the environment.

 In concert with this finding, researchers at Stanford University propose that change is possible over our lifetimes.
 Even more encouraging is a finding that change tends to be for the better.
-But note that scientists don’t agree on this proposition.
+But note that scientists don’t agree with this proposition.
 Some observe that while change may occur, it is likely to be nuanced.

 Each of the five personality traits tends to develop in different ways through our lives:

 1. Conscientiousness (efficient/organized vs extravagant/careless).
 People are likely to improve in this area throughout their lives; with maturity comes greater conscientiousness.
 We develop this trait most strikingly in our twenties as we take on the work and family responsibilities of adulthood.